ChASE-library/ChASE/docs/module.rst

 The local computations with or without GPUs are implemented in the classes ``chase::mpi::ChaseMpiDLABlaslapack`` and ``chase::mpi::ChaseMpiDLAMultiGPU``, respectively.

-The collective communication layer is shared between the ChASE versions with or without GPUs, which is implemented in the class ``chase::mpi::chaseMpiDLA``.
+The collective communication layer is shared between the distributed memory ChASE with or without GPU support, which is implemented in the class ``chase::mpi::chaseMpiDLA``.
 This class takes an instance of ``chase::mpi::ChaseMpiDLAInterface``, either ``chase::mpi::ChaseMpiDLABlaslapack`` or ``chase::mpi::ChaseMpiDLAMultiGPU`` as input.
 In this way, it is able to access to different implementations of local computation kernels.

 .. note::